 - AANT – Northern Territory

-Heavy vehicle safety check inspection reports issued by interstate authorities are not accepted for heavy vehicles subject to Roads and Maritime Heavy Vehicle Inspection Scheme (HVIS) inspections.
+Heavy vehicle safety check inspection reports issued by interstate authorities are not accepted for heavy vehicles subject to Transport for NSW's Heavy Vehicle Inspection Scheme (HVIS) inspections.

 Authorised Unregistered Vehicle Inspection Scheme (AUVIS) inspection reports are valid for 42 days from the date of inspection.
-This means that you’ll need to use the report to conduct a transaction with Roads and Maritime within 42 days of having the inspection.
+This means that you’ll need to use the report to conduct a transaction with Transport for NSW within 42 days of having the inspection.